CollectionBuilder/collectionbuilder.github.io/_posts/2023-11-07-introducing-collectionbuilder-sheets.md

 ## How SHEETS works

 SHEETS uses the javascript library [Papa Parse](https://www.papaparse.com/) to build collections via a browser's temporary storage.
-Papa parse parses (ha!) the CSV data it's given, whether from a Google Sheet link or a local CSV, into a JSON array that is then used to generate the content for a CollectionBuilder site's pages.
+Papa parse parses (ha!) the CSV data it's given, whether from a Google Sheet link or a local CSV, into a JSON array that is then used to generate the content for CollectionBuilder exhibit pages.
 Each page is then built from that JSON data using the templates developed for CollectionBuilder.

 {% include feature/image.html objectid="/images/blog/temporary-storage-sheets.png" link="https://collectionbuilder.github.io/collectionbuilder-sheets/" alt="Screenshot of session storage for CollectionBuilder demo site featuring Psychiana demo data" caption="This shows the session storage for our CollectionBuilder demo site.
 You can see a detail of the first item in our Psychiana demo data" target="blank" %}